-2.4.6 Control of Wild Horse Numbers by Natural Means
+2.4.5 Control of Wild Horse Numbers by Natural Means

 This alternative would use natural means, such as natural predation and weather, to control the wild horse population.
 This alternative was eliminated from further consideration because it would be contrary to the WFRHBA which requires the BLM to manage the range to prevent deterioration associated with an overpopulation of wild horses.
 The alternative of using natural controls to achieve a desirable AML has not been shown to be feasible in the past.
-The National

-Academies of Sciences report concluded that allowing wild horse herds to grow without restraint would lead to substantial ecological damage.
-Wild horse populations in the Confusion HMA are not substantially regulated by predators, as evidenced by the 15% average annual increase in the wild horse population.
-In addition, wild horses are a long-lived species with documented adult and foal survival rates exceeding 90% and are not a self-regulating species.
+Wild horse populations in the Swasey HMA are not substantially regulated by predators, as evidenced by the 20% average annual increase in the wild horse population.
+In addition, wild horses are a long-lived species with documented foal survival rates exceeding 95% and are not a self-regulating species.
 This alternative would allow for a steady increase in the wild horse populations which would continue to exceed the carrying capacity of the range and would cause increasing damage to the rangelands until severe range degradation or natural conditions that occur periodically - such as blizzards or extreme drought - cause a catastrophic mortality of wild horses in the HMA.

-2.4.7 Raising the AML for Wild Horses
+2.4.6 Raising the AML for Wild Horses

 This alternative was not brought forward for detailed analysis because it was outside of the scope of the analysis.
 Monitoring data collected within the HMA does not indicate that an increase in AML is warranted at this time.
 On the contrary, such monitoring data confirms the need to remove excess wild horses above AML to reverse downward trends and promote improvement of rangeland health.
 Given the resource degradation occurring with the current overpopulation of wild horses, it is necessary to bring the population back to AML first so the agency can collect data that would help inform whether the range could support additional horses above AML while still ensuring a TNEB.
 Because the AML was established in the House Range RMP as a land use planning decision, adjustment to the AML can only occur through a land use plan amendment.
-This gather decision is therefore not an appropriate mechanism for adjusting AML
+This gather decision is therefore not an appropriate mechanism for adjusting AML.

-2.4.8 Designation of the HMA to be Managed Principally for Wild Horses
+2.4.7 Designation of the HMA to be Managed Principally for Wild Horses